sourcegraph/sourcegraph-public-snapshot/doc/dev/incidents.md

 After the incident is resolved:

+- Update and close and relevant public GitHub issues.
+- If the Sourcegraph account Tweeted about the incident, Tweet that the incident has been resolved.
 - Document the incident in the [ops log](https://docs.google.com/document/d/1dtrOHs5STJYKvyjigL1kMm6u-W0mlyRSyVxPfKIOfEw/edit).
 - Create GitHub issues for any appropriate followup work.
 - Schedule a [retrospective](retrospectives/index.md) if you think it would be valuable.